moff/angular2-ladda/README.md

 - data-spinner-size: 40, pixel dimensions of spinner, defaults to dynamic size based on the button height
 - data-spinner-color: A hex code or any named CSS color.

+## Feedback

+Please [leave your feedback](https://github.com/moff/angular2-ladda/issues) if you have noticed any issues or have a feature request.

 ## License

 The repository code is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).